Last updated:

 Individuals with panniculitis-associated AGL generally have a less severe form of the disorder.
 Panniculitis is inflammation of subcutaneous fat.
 Individuals with panniculitis-associated AGL may have less severe fat loss and metabolic complications.
 Fat loss in panniculitis-associated AGL may be localized to a specific part of the body.
 Lipodystrophy in panniculitis-associated AGL is preceded by the development of painful subcutaneous nodules or lesions consisting of small spots or bumps (maculopapular lesions).

 Individuals with autoimmune-associated AGL have past or present evidence of an autoimmune disorder in addition to lipodystrophy.
-In these cases, AGL is believed to be caused by underlying autoimmune abnormalities.
-Autoimmune disorders that have been associated with AGL include juvenile dermatomyositis, Sjogrenโ€™s syndrome, and rheumatoid arthritis.
+In these people, AGL is thought to be caused by underlying autoimmune abnormalities.
+Autoimmune disorders that have been associated with AGL include juvenile dermatomyositis, Sjogren’s syndrome and rheumatoid arthritis.

-In the third type of AGL, panniculitis and autoimmune disorders do not occur and the underlying cause is unknown (idiopathic).
+In the third type of AGL, panniculitis and autoimmune disorders do not occur, and the underlying cause is unknown (idiopathic).

 This form of acquired lipodystrophy usually has onset during childhood.
 Fat distribution is normal at birth and during early childhood.
 However, at some point later during childhood or adolescence, affected individuals lose subcutaneous fat from the face.
 Most individuals have noticeable fat loss by the age of 13.
 Eventually, fat loss extends to the arms, neck, chest and sometimes the upper abdomen.
 The legs, hips and gluteal regions are usually spared.
-After puberty in some women, these areas may experience disproportionately excess fat accumulation in the hips and legs.
+After puberty in some females, these areas may have disproportionately excess fat accumulation in the hips and legs.
 Fat loss is often gradual and may occur over a few months to several years.

 As they age, some affected individuals may develop abnormally accumulation of yellow or white extracellular material (drusen) in the retina, a membrane in the back of the eyes.
-Some older affected individuals may develop macular degeneration.
+Some older people may develop macular degeneration.
 Macular degeneration is a general term for a group of eye disorders characterized by the deterioration of the oval-shaped yellow spot (macula) near the center of the retina.
 The macula is essential for proper vision when looking straight ahead (central vision) and with seeing fine details.

 Acquired lipodystrophies can be caused by medications, autoimmune reactions or other unknown mechanisms.
 Acquired lipodystrophies do not have a direct genetic basis.
 Some researchers have speculated that individuals may have a genetic predisposition to developing certain forms of acquired lipodystrophy, however, this remains unproven and controversial.
 Most likely, several different underlying mechanisms are involved in the development of acquired lipodystrophies.

 AGL may occur following an infection or autoimmune disease.
-Infections that have preceded the onset of AGL include varicella, measles, pertussis, diphtheria, pneumonia, osteomyelitis, infectious mononucleosis, and parotitis.
-Autoimmune disorders that have been linked to AGL include autoimmune thyroiditis, autoimmune hepatitis, juvenile dermatomyositis, rheumatoid arthritis, Sjogrenโ€™s syndrome, Sicca syndrome, and autoimmune hemolytic anemia.
-Some affected individuals have low levels in their blood of complement 4, a protein factor that normally plays a role in the bodyโ€™s immune system response.
-However, specific autoantibodies which may cause destruction of fat cells have not been identified.
-In many cases, the cause of AGL is unknown.
-(For more information on these conditions, choose the specific disorder name as your search term in the Rare Disease Database.)
+Infections that have preceded the onset of AGL include varicella, measles, pertussis, diphtheria, pneumonia, osteomyelitis, infectious mononucleosis and parotitis.
+Autoimmune disorders that have been linked to AGL include autoimmune thyroiditis, autoimmune hepatitis, juvenile dermatomyositis, rheumatoid arthritis, Sjogren’s syndrome, Sicca syndrome and autoimmune hemolytic anemia.
+Some people have low levels in their blood of complement 4, a protein factor that normally plays a role in the body’s immune system response.
+Recently, PLIN1 autoantibodies have been identified in the blood of a subset of patients with AGL which may be associated with destruction of fat cells.
+In many people, the cause of AGL is unknown.

-APL is believed to be caused because the immune system mistakenly brings about the destruction of fat cells (autoimmune-mediated destruction of adipocytes).
-More than 80% of affected individuals have low levels in their blood of complement 3, a protein factor that normally plays a role in the bodyโ€™s immune system response.
+APL is thought to be caused because the immune system mistakenly brings about the destruction of fat cells (autoimmune-mediated destruction of adipocytes).
+About 70% of affected individuals have low levels in their blood of complement 3, a protein factor that normally plays a role in the body’s immune system response.
 Affected individuals also have a circulating autoantibody called complement 3-nephritic factor.
-An autoantibody is an immune protein that mistakenly targets and damages healthy tissue.
+However, the precise autoantibody associated with destruction of fat cells in people with APL has not been identified.

 The exact reason why therapy with protease inhibitors and reverse transcriptase inhibitors (nucleoside analogues) in individuals with HIV causes lipodystrophy is not fully understood.